egnor/wt32-eth01/README.md

 This can be fixed if necessary by adding another capacitor (e.g. 10µF for 100msec of reset delay), a proper reset supervisor, or a power supply/regulator with a `PGOOD` (or `/RESET`) signal you can tie to `EN`.

+## Schematic and Footprint
+*Contributed by Dakota Winslow*

+Included here is a KiCad symbol and footprint.
+The symbol is arranged by actual physical pin number (rather than grouped by pin type) to make it easier to design circuits with few overlapping traces.
+I tried to be as descriptive as possible, but ESP32 pins all have many functions so consult other general ESP32 documentation for additional information about the pins.
+Note that some of the pin labels differ from what is on the board itself; the marks on the board indicate uses for the built-in firmware, which you will almost certainly replace.
+I made these from sporadic documentation (most of which is linked to in this repo!) but they have been tested in my own projects so I have some confidence.
+Obviously they are provided with no warranty.
+Caveat emptor.

 ## Programming

 Astute readers will have noticed this part has no USB port, so you need an adapter of some kind.
 As with most ESP32 boards, using a regular USB-serial adapter is possible but annoying (make sure to use 3.3V output if you try!).
 You'll need to ground IO0 when booting.